Joe Jackson (talent manager): Early life and ancestry

-Joseph Walter Jackson was born in Fountain Hill, Arkansas to Crystal Lee (née King; May 1907–November 4, 1992) and Samuel Joseph Jackson (April 4, 1893 – October 31, 1993) on July 26, 1928.
+Joseph Walter Jackson was born in Fountain Hill, Arkansas, to Crystal Lee (née King; 1907–1992) and Samuel Joseph Jackson (1893–1993) on July 26, 1928.
 His father was a teacher.
 According to the Arkansas Black Hall of Fame and Katherine Jackson's book My Family, The Jacksons, his year of birth was 1929.
 He was the eldest of five children.
-His great-grandfather, July "Jack" Gale, was a US Army scout; he was also claimed to be an Indigenous American medicine man.
+His great-grandfather, July "Jack" Gale, was a U.S. Army scout.
+A biography of Jackson also claimed his great-grandfather was an Indigenous American and a medicine man, although no tribal affiliation was explicitly named.

 Jackson recalled from his early childhood that his father was domineering and strict, and he described himself in his memoir The Jacksons as a "lonely child that had only few friends".
 After his parents separated when he was twelve, his mother, two brothers, and sister moved to East Chicago, Indiana, a suburb outside Chicago in Northwest Indiana, while he moved with his father to Oakland, California.
 When he was 18, his father remarried, and he moved to East Chicago to live with his mother, two brothers, and sister.
 He soon got a job in East Chicago at Inland Steel Company but did not finish high school.
 While in East Chicago, he began to pursue his dreams of becoming a boxer and found success with the Golden Gloves program.
 While he was preparing for a professional boxing career, he met 17-year-old Katherine Scruse, who also lived in East Chicago and attended Washington High School.
 Joe was married to another woman, but was divorced in less than a year before he started dating Katherine.

-Joseph and Katherine were married on November 5, 1949; in January 1950, they purchased a small two-bedroom home on 2300 Jackson Street near East Chicago in Gary, Indiana.
+Joseph and Katherine were married on November 5, 1949.
+In January 1950, they purchased a small two-bedroom home on 2300 Jackson Street near East Chicago in Gary, Indiana.
 Their first child, Maureen Reillette "Rebbie" Jackson, was born four months later on May 29, 1950, in the Jackson house.
-Still employed at Inland Steel, Jackson left his hopes of becoming a professional boxer in order to support his family, and began working there as a full-time crane operator.
+Still employed at Inland Steel, Jackson left his hopes of becoming a professional boxer in order to support his family, and began working there as a fulltime crane operator.
 He later took a second part-time job at American Foundries in East Chicago.
 In the meantime, his wife Katherine tended to their growing family.
 During the late 1950s, she began working part-time at Sears in Gary.
 Joseph and Katherine went on to raise ten children, as their son Brandon Jackson (Marlon's twin) died just after he was born.

 During the early 1950s, Jackson briefly performed with his younger brother Luther Jackson in their own blues band The Falcons, playing guitar.
 Despite their efforts, The Falcons did not get a recording deal and subsequently broke up after one of their members, Thornton "Pookie" Hudson, founded his own band in 1952.
-That band became a successful doo-wop group named The Spaniels.
+That band became a successful doo-wop group named the Spaniels.